DARKMOONlite/EnvSetup/README.md

 # Windows 10 Developer Machine Setup

-Fork of Edi Wang's set up script for new dev machines.
+Fork of Albert118's setup script who forked it from Edi Wang's.
 You can modify the scripts to fit your own requirements.
 See Edi Wang [here](https://github.com/EdiWang).
+See Albert118 [here](https://github.com/Albert118)

 ## Prereq's